jnnngs/eth2_validator_bash/README.md

 bash <(curl -s https://raw.githubusercontent.com/jnnngs/eth2_validator_bash/main/eth2_beacon_validator.sh)
 ```

-## STEP 4a: Manual Steps to Make Validator Deposits and Install Keys
+## STEP 4a: Manual Steps to Make Validator Deposits

 **Only perform STEP 4a below if you have NOT deposted your 32 ETH (per validator) into Launchpad**